Skip to main content

 This feature is also usable directly in the script editor to test a script in the making:

-Customized UIs with the App Editor
+Customized UIs with the App editor

 Windmill provides a WYSIWYG app editor.
 It allows you to build your own UI with drag-and-drop components and to connect your data to scripts and flows in minutes.